lahsivjar/kube-arm/README.md

 # kube-arm

 Provides easy deployment for kubernetes cluster on ARM architecture (example Raspberry Pi).
-The setup is streamlined and automated for the most part and provides developers with hassle free management of the cluser.
+The setup is streamlined and automated for the most part and provides developers with hassle free management of the cluster.

 ## How it works